 Secondly, the process of getting someone to become a fan and supporter of your music, which I like to call a fan funnel, is much longer now because there’s just so much noise and options.
 This means not everyone who follows you is a true fan or even a regular fan.
 It’s one thing to identify who your target audience is, but establishing a fan relationship can take more time in today’s digital world.

 I know I’ve followed a lot of musicians and artists who have caught my attention based on their brand or hearing a song, but I wouldn’t consider myself a “fan” necessarily.
 I may stream their music and might follow them on Spotify, but I wouldn’t pay money to buy their merch or see them perform live.

 Logic is a good example.
 I followed him for many years and liked some of his songs early in his career.
-I didn’t become a true fan until years later when I began to better understand him as a person through social media posts and content not exactly related to his music.
+I didn’t become a true fan until years later when I began to better understand him as a person through his social media posts and content not exactly related to his music.
 Because I understand him better as a brand, I’m paying for tickets to see him and buying merch.

-Everyone’s experience and process of being a fan is going to vary.
+Everyone’s experience and process of being a fan are going to vary.
 Niching down and honing into the specifics is the best way to improve your chances of finding your minimum viable audience and 1,000 true fans to establish the foundation of a fanbase.

 Why Focus on a Niche